Skip to main content

 • Partners invited to a clean room must have their export destination connections (grouped under "Destinations") approved by clean room owners.
 Contact your Customer Success representative to facilitate the approval.

-• For S3 exports originating from a TEE/HCC clean rooms, notify your LiveRamp contact as LiveRamp needs to add your S3 bucket to the firewall allowlist.
-If you joined the project mid-configuration and are unsure if your clean room is TEE/HCC and needs this step, always feel free to ask.
+• For S3 exports originating from a Confidential Computing (TEE/HCC) clean room, notify your LiveRamp contact because LiveRamp needs to add your S3 bucket to the firewall allowlist.
+If you joined the project mid-configuration and are unsure if your clean room is Confidential Computing and needs this step, you can ask.

-• Configuring exports outside of a clean room (i.e., at the organization level) is still supported, but will be deprecated.
+• Configuring exports outside of a clean room (such as at the organization level) is still supported, but will be deprecated.
 Setting up clean room question exports within a clean room is recommended.

 Overall Steps

-Perform the following overall steps set up an export of analytics and list results to an AWS S3 bucket:
+Perform the following overall steps to set up an export of analytical and user list results to an AWS S3 bucket:

 Note

-The steps vary depending on the type of clean room in the collaboration (Hybrid and TEE clean rooms or all other clean room types that employ "native" or intra-cloud patterns (such as Snowflake, Databricks, BigQuery, and AWS clean rooms)).
+The steps vary depending on the type of clean room in the collaboration (Hybrid and Confidential Computing clean rooms, or Snowflake clean rooms that employ "native" or intra-cloud patterns).

 For information on performing these steps, see the sections below.